erights/quasiParserGenerator/test/tinyses/tinyses.md

 We will add BigInt to TinySES, even though it will only be in EcmaScript well after EcmaScript.

-TODO: We must ensure that code containing "<!--" or "-->" that could be parsed as an html comment according to the EcmaScript Appendix B grammar is instead statically rejected.
+TODO: We must ensure that code containing "&lt;!--" or "--&gt;" that could be parsed as an html comment according to the EcmaScript Appendix B grammar is instead statically rejected.
 Otherwise the same source may parse differently on different platforms, or even as script vs module code on the same platform.

 ## Open Questions